How do I feel right now?

-Timothy compares making music to getting an airplane in the air: getting an airplane in the air requires a lot of consistent energy to reach a comfortable flight level.
+Timothy compares making music to getting an airplane in the air.
+He says that getting an airplane in the air requires a lot of consistent energy to reach a comfortable flight level.
 In order to get above ground you often have to temporarily pull energy from other sources.

 Lift off is the stage you reach when your new action becomes a habit and gets added to your autopilot, requiring much less energy.

 Sometimes when we try to write a new song we feel a need to escape the task.
 We want to take a nap or to do something else.

 Timothy claims that the real reason many of the artists give up is that they haven’t put in enough consistent effort to change their current challenges into solutions on autopilot.

 If you want to be able to write easily, you should first let go of big goals like “I have to write 50 songs by the end of the year”.

 Instead, set a goal that is simple enough that it would be ridiculous to not be able to accomplish it every day.